AngeIo/jumpcutterV3GUI/README.md

 Thanks to [gusals3587](https://github.com/gusals3587/jumpcutterV2) for reworking the code to be much more optimized

 Thanks to [WyattBlue](https://github.com/WyattBlue/jumpcutterV2) for adding back the all but the frame_margin parameter

+# Notes:
+It's important to mention that broswer extensions exist like the one WofWca has made [(Chrome link)](https://chrome.google.com/webstore/detail/jump-cutter/lmppdpldfpfdlipofacekcfleacbbncp?hl=en)  [(Github Link)](https://github.com/WofWca/jumpcutter) and the one vantezzen has made [(Chrome Link)](https://chrome.google.com/webstore/detail/skip-silence/fhdmkhbefcbhakffdihhceaklaigdllh?hl=en) [(Github Link)](https://github.com/vantezzen/skip-silence) exist - these browser extensions have jumpier audio, but require no local processing, and can skip on the fly.
+Depending on your workflow, and tolerance for audio imperfections, this may be an ideal solution.